Gopal Ballav Pattanaik

 In 2002, Pattanaik was appointed Chief Justice of India by the President Shri A. P. J. Abdul Kalam.

+Justice Patnaik was a member of the committee that formulated and recommended the Restatement of Values of Judicial Life, a code of judicial ethics for judges of the High Courts and the Supreme Court of India.
+The recommendations were adopted by the Supreme Court of India in a Full Court meeting on May 7, 1997.
+This charter was subsequently ratified and adopted by the Indian judiciary during the Chief Justices’ Conference in 1999.
+It serves as a guiding framework for the ethical conduct and integrity of the higher judiciary in India.

 Early life and education

 He was born on 19 December 1937 in the city of Cuttack, now in Odisha, India.

 He studied at the Ravenshaw College in Cuttack and graduated in Science from the Ewing Christian College, Allahabad University and earned his degree in Law from Madhusudan Law College, Utkal University in Odisha.